verrazzano/verrazzano/install/README.md

     2.2 Chrome on macOS:
 Browse to `chrome://settings/privacy` and click `Manage certificates`, which opens the keychain.
 In the keychain dialog box, select `System` keychain in the top left column, select `Certificates` in the bottom left column, then click the plus sign on the bottom to import the certificate.
-Next, double click on the imported certificate and you will see another dialog box.
+Next, double-click on the imported certificate and you will see another dialog box.
 Expand the trust selection on the left, change `Secure Socket Layers (SSL)` to `Always Trust`.
 Finally, dismiss the dialog box to save your change.

 **OR**